Stucco Siding: A Visual Guide to Siding Options

 18 of 19

 Stucco siding requires no painting or refinishing, resulting in savings of as much as $1,000 a year.
 Costs for stucco systems are less per square yard than brick, stone, cedar, or fiber cement siding.
 The low costs of installing stucco combined with its versatile design capabilities, damage resistance, impact resistance, fire resistance, and low upkeep costs make it one of the most cost-effective choices for residential cladding.

 Next Slideshow Exterior Color Combinations Done Right

 Exterior Color Combinations Done RightGetting ready to paint your home's exterior?
-Find color-scheme inspiration and tips for picking paint palettes as you peruse this appealing array of homes that combine colors in charmingly impactful ways.Begin Slideshow »
+Find our favorite exterior color schemes and tips for picking house paint colors.
+This appealing array of homes combine paint colors in charmingly impactful ways.Begin Slideshow »